Gary Ford: Leicester City

+Port Vale

-After making a £25,000 transfer to Leicester City, he scored twice in sixteen Second Division appearances for the "Foxes" in 1987–88, before losing his place when Bryan Hamilton was replaced as manager by David Pleat.
-He was bought by Port Vale in December 1987 for a £35,000 fee, dropping down into the Third Division to join John Rudge's "Valiants".
+Ford was bought by Port Vale in December 1987 for a £35,000 fee, dropping down into the Third Division to join John Rudge's "Valiants".
+On 30 January 1988, he helped Vale to beat Tottenham Hotspur 2–1 in the fourth round of the FA Cup at Vale Park and described it as "one of the best games of my life".
 He scored three goals in 28 games in 1987–88.
-However, he tore an achilles tendon in November 1988 and struggled to make the first team until he underwent an operation to correct it in September 1989.
-He hit eight goals in 28 games in 1988–89, but his injury ruled him out of the play-off Final victory over Bristol Rovers.
+However, he tore an Achilles tendon in November 1988 and struggled to make the first-team until he underwent an operation to correct it in September 1989.
+He hit eight goals in 28 games in 1988–89, but his injury ruled him out of the play-off final victory over Bristol Rovers.
 He recovered by March 1990 and went out to Walsall on loan, making 13 appearances for John Barnwell's "Saddlers" as they battled unsuccessfully to avoid finishing last in the Third Division.
 During the 1990–91 season he was in action fairly frequently, scoring twice in 35 appearances, but was transferred to George Foster's Mansfield Town in March 1991, along with £80,000, in exchange for Kevin Kent.

+Later career

-After moving on to Telford United later that year he moved to Norway and plied his trade for Tromsø IL and Harstad IL.
+After moving on to Telford United in 1993, Ford moved to Norway and plied his trade for Tromsø IL and Harstad IL.
 Tromsø finished sixth in the Tippeligaen in 1993 under the stewardship of Harald Aabrekk.
 Harstad finished fifth in the Norwegian Second Division in 1994, before winning promotion as Group 6 champions in 1995.
-He then returned to England and the Football League in 1995, making three appearances for Hartlepool United.
+He then returned to England and the Football League in 1995, making three appearances for Hartlepool United, before retiring due to injury.
 He went on to work as a youth coach at York City and at York University.